ehauckdo/AIWoof/README.md

 First download the latest [server files](http://aiwolf.org/en/server) from the website (aiwolf-ver0.4.*).

+#### GUI mode

-The simplest way to execute the server is using the GUI mode.
-For that, simply navigate to the unzipped folder and run
+The first and simplest way to execute the server is using the GUI mode.
+Simply navigate to the unzipped folder and run

 ```
 ./StartServer.sh